whocoder/serversys/README.md

 * Counter-Strike: Global Offensive
 * Counter-Strike: Source
 * Team Fortress 2
-* Any SourceMod game*
+* Any SourceMod compatible game*

-** Denotes that some features may not be available.
+\* Denotes that some features may not be available.
 There should be notes regarding the availability in the configuration files.

 ## Supported Modules
 * [Ads](https://github.com/whocodes/serversys-ads) - Advertisements from SQL, featuring ability for users to toggle their display (!ads or /ads) - Currently you have to insert rows into table manually.